What is micro-CHP heating?

 How much could you save?

-Overall, the increased efficiency of a micro-CHP over a conventional gas boiler should make it a good investment over the longer term, and newer technologies such as ‘flow boilers’ which are competitively priced against a gas combination boiler.
+Overall, the increased efficiency of a micro combined heat and power boiler over a conventional gas boiler should make it a good investment over the longer term, and newer technologies such as ‘flow boilers’ which are competitively priced against a gas combination boiler.
 Care needs to be taken when comparing boilers and deals as there can be energy supplier tie-ins with some products.

 Using an installation company

-Purchasing a micro-CHP boiler is a considerable investment, so it is vital that you choose a reputable installer for your project.
+Purchasing a micro combined heat and power boiler is a considerable investment, so it is vital that you choose a reputable installer for your project.

 All HIES accredited installers are continually vetted in many areas in order to give consumers trust, confidence and peace of mind.Find your nearest HIES installer